ghostery/adblocker/bench/comparison/overview.md

 # **Adblockers: Performance Overview**

-These are the results of the benchmarks comparing some of the most popular content-blocker engines: *Ghostery/Cliqz*, *uBlock Origin*, *Adblock Plus*, *Brave* and *DuckDuckGo*.
+Here we present a detailed analysis of the performance of some of the most popular content-blocker engines: *Ghostery/Cliqz*, *uBlock Origin*, *Adblock Plus*, *Brave* and *DuckDuckGo*.

 This study was motivated by the recent [Manifest V3 controversy](https://bugs.chromium.org/p/chromium/issues/detail?id=896897).